The ACNC Annual Report 2021-22 provides an overview of the Commission's work in the 2021-22 financial year.

 Each agency must display on its website a plan showing the information it publishes in accordance with the IPS requirements.
-This information about the ACNC is available at acnc.gov.au/IPS.
+The ACNC publishes this information at: acnc.gov.au/ips

 If a charity is dissatisfied with our objection decision, it can apply for a review by the Administrative Appeals Tribunal (AAT).

-In 2020–21, two applications were made to the AAT for review of a decision.
+In 2021–22, four applications were made to the AAT for a review of a decision.
 Two of those applications are ongoing, while two were withdrawn by the relevant applicant.

 If a charity is dissatisfied with an AAT decision, it can appeal to the Federal Court of Australia on questions of law.
 A charity can also appeal objection decisions directly to the Federal Court.

 The ACNC Commissioner is a statutory office holder.
-The Hon Dr Gary Johns was appointed Commissioner of the ACNC on 1 December 2017 for a five-year term.
+The Hon Dr Gary Johns held the role of Commissioner from 1 December 2017 to 31 July 2022.